ralna/GALAHAD/doc/Julia/rst-dir/dps_functions.rst

 	*
 		- c

-		- is a one-dimensional array of size n and type T that holds the linear term :math:`c` in the objective function.
-The j-th component of c, j = 0, ... , n-1, contains :math:`c_j`.
+		- is a one-dimensional array of size n and type T that holds the linear term $c$ in the objective function.
+The j-th component of c, j = 0, ... , n-1, contains $c_j$.

 	*
 		- f

-		- is a scalar variable pointer of type T that holds the value of the constant term :math:`f` in the objective function.
+		- is a scalar variable pointer of type T that holds the value of the constant term $f$ in the objective function.

 	*
 		- radius

-		- is a scalar variable pointer of type T that holds the value of the trust-region radius, :math:`\Delta > 0`.
+		- is a scalar variable pointer of type T that holds the value of the trust-region radius, $\Delta > 0$.

 	*
 		- x

-		- is a one-dimensional array of size n and type T that holds the values :math:`x` of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.
+		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
+The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 .. index:: pair: function; dps_resolve_rq_problem
 .. _doxid-galahad__dps_8h_1a19e02a1d80eaedcb9e339f9963db352a: